robdrimmie/imtg/devlog/rmd/project.md

 *NOTE:* This list is not a commitment to you, it is a reference for me.
 There is no guarantee that any of these items will be implemented.

 ## big tasks (not prioritized, but a little bit preference-ized)
+- 🟠 audit character progress workflow
+ - ✅ reorder and revisit flow
+ - ✅ get progressTileScores using the new Modifier percentToScore methods
-- * party gets stuck going back and forth between -101 and -202
+- party gets stuck going back and forth between -101 and -202
+     - in TileRelationship calculate?????Score methods need to be updated
+      - * calculateAttributeScore
+      - calculateCapacityScore
+      - calculateDistanceScore - probably okay
+      - calculateEnergyScore
+      - calculateHealthScore
+      - calculateSatietyScore
 - use context in the calculateWhateverScore methods
 - ✅ party gets stuck on tile down-leftwards
 - ✅ associate regions with attributes